pletfix/core/README.md

 4. Modify `composer.json` as below:

-    - Replace `"pletfix/core": "dev-master"` in the `require` section with the require packages from the core.
+    - Replace `"pletfix/core": "dev-master"` in the `require` section with the required packages from the core.
     - Add `"Core\\": "workbench/pletfix/core/src/"` to the `psr-4` autoload section.
     - Change the path of the core's function files in the `files` autoload section.

-    After then the `autolaod` section looks like below:
+    After this the `autolaod` section looks like below:

     ~~~
     "require": {